w3c-webmob/ServiceWorkersDemos/README.md

 * Answer whether the ServiceWorker satisfied the use case
 * Anything else you think is relevant!

-Documentation doesn't need to be too verbose!
-Just a short report will suffice.
-Once we have collected a good number of case examples we will send a Pull Requestto the main ServiceWorker repo.
+Documentation doesn't need to be too long!
+Just a short report will will be fine.
+Once we have collected a good number of  examples and data we will send these to the ServiceWorker spec team.

 ## Implementations
 Implementations of ServiceWorker are given below.
 The spec and implementations are in a very early stage!
 You may find issues with implementations in that they may often change or produce strange results at first.
 We encourage everyone to submit bugs to the browser vendor in which they experience bugs.

+* Jake Archibald's [IsServiceWorkerReady](https://jakearchibald.github.io/isserviceworkerready/) page - check fo all implementations
 * Chrome: Behind a flag.
 Check at [chromestatus](http://www.chromestatus.com/features/6561526227927040)
 * Firefox: [Build for Nightly](http://blog.nikhilism.com/2014/05/serviceworker-implementation-status-in-firefox.html)

-No other browsers implement ServiceWorker as of 20/05/2014.

 ## What's next?
-After we have collected some use case demos and tests we will send a Pull Request to the main ServiceWorker repo so the ServiceWorker spec team can make any adjustments or feel content that they did an awesome job!
+After we have collected some use case demos and tests we will send these together with the data we have collected to the ServiceWorker spec team so they can make any adjustments or feel content that they did an awesome job!
 It will be up to the ServiceWorker team how they go about making any adjustments or using the data that our demos / tests produced.

 ## More Use Cases
 If you have more use cases please add them to this repo!
-Fork the repo, add a directory to the /examples/ directory complete with a README.md file explaining the use case in an much detail as you can.
+Fork the repo, add a directory to the root directory complete with a README.md file explaining the use case in an much detail as you can.
 Then make a pull request!